Silver Apples of the Moon (Morton Subotnick album): Release and reception

 Prior to its release, Subotnick played Silver Apples of the Moon at the opening night of the famous New York nightclub Electric Circus in June 1967, where the composition was enhanced by the usage of strobe lights.
-Those who attended included conductor Seiji Ozawa, writer Tom Wolfe and several of the Kennedy family.
-The attendants danced to the music, which dumbfounded Subotnick, but he was pleased they enjoyed the "pulse" of the music.
+Attendees included conductor Seiji Ozawa, writer Tom Wolfe, and several members of the Kennedy family.
+The attendees danced to the music, which dumbfounded Subotnick, but he was pleased they enjoyed the "pulse" of the music.
 He later recalled: "I mean, I knew it had a beat, but I'd never heard of people dancing to that."
 Robert Barry of The Quietus believes that, with this, "Subotnick might just have been the first person to get a club full of people [...] dancing to purely electronic music."

 Upon its release in July 1967, Silver Apples of the Moon was a surprise hit for Nonesuch, becoming one of the best-selling records in the classical category, and also selling respectably for an experimental album.
-The record also became an underground hit, and was described by Alfred Hickling of the Guardian as swiftly becoming "an essential psychedelic soundtrack," although Subotnick said he did not take drugs during the production of the album.
+The record also became an underground hit, and was described by Alfred Hickling of The Guardian as swiftly becoming "an essential psychedelic soundtrack," although Subotnick said he did not take drugs during the production of the album.
 For developing upon the possibilities of voltage-based synthesizers in performance and recording, Silver Apples also received international attention.
 Subotnick felt thought the album's innovative electronic sounds were part of the record's success.
 The album also received critical acclaim.
-In a contemporary review, Ted Dockstader of Electronic Music Review described Silver Apples of the Moon as a "beautiful record" that "seems to glitter with precision."
+Composer Tod Dockstader in Electronic Music Review described Silver Apples of the Moon as a "beautiful record" that "seems to glitter with precision."